 Do not click Install after adding PAS.

 Complete the Networking configuration page in PAS.
 Load balancer configuration in PAS varies depending on which IaaS you are using for PCF.
-See Configuring PAS.
+For more information, see Configuring PAS.

 To finalize the changes to your deployment: